bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 * Make puzzle pages smarter, only do did mount on load

 * Make puzzles in full width correspond to days of week

+* Tabbed menu should show selected for any child page

 * Fix and add unit tests
 * Tabbed menu responsive